Pet Sematary (1989 film): Critical reception

+Rotten Tomatoes, a review aggregator, reports that 55% of 42 surveyed critics gave the film a positive review; the average rating is 5.8/10.
+The website's critical consensus reads, "Pet Sematary is a bruising horror flick that wears its quirks on its sleeves, to the detriment of its scare factor."

 Box office

 The film grossed $57.5 million in the United States.

 Home media

 Pet Sematary was a top-renting VHS upon release.
 Paramount released it on DVD in 2006 and on Blu-ray in 2012.
 Pet Sematary was released on 4K UHD Blu-ray on March 26, 2019, and grossed $595,254.

 Legacy

 Sequel

 A sequel, Pet Sematary Two, was released in 1992 to poor reviews and a disappointing box office.
 Although it references the events of the first film, the sequel focuses on all-new characters.

 Documentary

 A documentary, Unearthed & Untold: The Path to Pet Sematary, premiered in September 2014, and was released in January 2017.